AdobeDocs/campaign-web.de-DE/help/v8/rn/acs-migration.md

 title: Wechsel von Campaign Standard zu Adobe Campaign Web
 description: Funktionsweise der Campaign Web-Benutzeroberfläche
 exl-id: 4cf406af-4cf5-434d-b1c7-a7c102f8dc2f
-source-git-commit: 8cd743d7feafe9093790c3f631ffbfe19d1413e2
+source-git-commit: fede3e616d45c78db9d0613409254f3c8cc93bba
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '588'
+source-wordcount: '590'
-ht-degree: 100%
+ht-degree: 80%

 ---

-# Wechsel von Campaign Standard zu Campaign v8{#welcome}
+# Wechsel von Campaign Standard zu Campaign v8 {#welcome}

 <!--
 We are thrilled to annonce that you, as a Campaign Standard user, can now benefit from the new version of Adobe Campaign Web User Interface.
 The migration is seemless and will allow you to use all the intuitive features designed to simplify the creation of personalized cross-channel campaigns.
 Campaign Web User Interface also brings a connected canvas with Adobe Experience Platform for a unified experience.